Evodim/EntityStorageServices/README.md

 Features:

-* Pure and strongly typed Entity: no longer need to inherit our entities with ITableEntity interface
+* Pure and strongly typed Entity: no explicit dependency with ITableEntity interface
 * Custom indexes
 * Indexable dynamics props linked to an Entity
 * Custom metadatas per entity
-* Lightweight query expression helper
+* Lightweight and extensible query expression builder (no dependency with ITableEntity)
-* Entity table observer (wip)
+* Entity table observers

 ### How it works?